-Whether you’re a businessman, gym junkie or somewhere in between, a suit is a must-have in every man’s wardrobe.
+Whether you’re a businessman, gym junkie, or somewhere in between, a suit is a must-have in every man’s wardrobe.
 It works surprisingly well for many occasions, including those that are casual.
 So, if you’re looking to achieve an effortlessly refined appearance, a suit can be the ultimate choice.
-Of course, to nail this smart and sophisticated look, there are a variety of factors to consider, including cut, colour, style and details.
+Of course, to nail this smart and sophisticated look, there are a variety of factors to consider, including cut, color, style, and details.
 Luckily, our guide will teach you all there is to know about men’s suit styles and details.

 Single Breasted Suit

 For the modern-day man looking to invest in a tailored suit, a single-breasted style is perfect for you.
 A more versatile option, this design is common, functional, and appropriate for a variety of occasions.
 A single-breasted style refers to a jacket, coat, or blazer that has one row of buttons and a narrow overlap of fabric.
 Additionally, they usually have a notch lapel.
 The ultimate in understated elegance, the single-breasted suit is great for elongating the torso, creating a taller and slimmer appearance.

 A double-breasted suit typically has between three to four buttons on either side of the jacket.
 Additionally, this design of suit has a peak lapel, which works to make your chest appear wider.
 A sophisticated cut, the double-breasted suit is ideal for slimmer men.
 Available in a variety of styles and fits, a double-breasted suit is a must-have in your wardrobe for semi formal and business events.